 Another place to stay in Oslo for a traveler is Couchsurfing.
 If you like interacting with people and don’t mind adjusting to their schedule, Couchsurfing is a great way of getting to know locals and staying in Oslo on a budget.

 WHERE TO STAY IN OSLO PER DISTRICT – OSLO DISTRICTS DESCRIPTION

 Oslo is divided into main districts or boroughs.
 For travelers visiting Oslo, there are three main areas of focus.
 The west side, which is a more expensive residential area, the east side – industrial and filled with art and creativity, and the city centre, which is called Sentrum, located in between.

-Below, I include the main areas and neighbourhoods on where to stay in Oslo, that would be interesting for tourists.
-Of course, there is much more to Oslo than that, but other places are either located too far from the City Center to be able to enjoy the city at it’s full in a short visit or harder to get to by public transport.
+Below, I include the main areas and neighborhoods on where to stay in Oslo, which would be interesting for tourists.
+Of course, there is much more to Oslo than that, but other places are either located too far from the city center or it’s harder to get there with public transport.

 Generally, and especially for your first visit to Oslo, I recommend staying in Oslo City Center or Grünerløkka (because it’s cool ;-)).
 Especially when you look for where to stay in Oslo for one night – you want to be as close to the city center as possible.

 # HOTELS IN OSLO CITY CENTER (OSLO SENTRUM)